knackwurstking/picow-led/README.md

 # PicoW LED Server

-Here's the updated project description with the correct name:

 **Project Description**:

 Picow LED Server is a web-based control system that manages and coordinates multiple Raspberry